-The giant Sherwin Williams and Valspar merged on June 1, 2017, Sherwin Williams and Valspar combined forces when they merged.
-As a result of the Sherwin Williams and Valspar merger, Sherwin Williams is now the largest paint coating business in the world.
+The giant Sherwin-Williams and Valspar merged on June 1, 2017, Sherwin Williams and Valspar combined forces when they merged.
+As a result of the Sherwin-Williams and Valspar merger, Sherwin-Williams is now the largest retail paint company in the world.

 History of Sherwin-Williams

-In 1866, Henry Sherwin spent his life savings of $2,000 to buy a partnership in the Truman Dunham Company of Ohio.
-These are the roots of the Sherwin Williams company.
+In 1866, Henry Sherwin spent his life savings of $2,000 on buying a partnership in the Truman Dunham Company of Ohio.
+These are the roots of the Sherwin-Williams Company.

 At that time, the company distributed pigment, painting supplies, oils, and glass.
 A paint store did even more than our paint stores do today.

 Painters bought and mixed their own paint daily as the paint was not ready mixed.
 The dealers mixed the paints by hand and sold them from their stores.
 So consumers had a limited number of colors to choose from.

 Within four years, Sherwin’s original partnership dissolved.
 One would have thought this would be the end of the Sherwin name in the paint.

 But the resilient Sherwin signed on new partners Edward P. Williams and A.T.
 Osborn.
 They named their company Sherwin-Williams & Company.